SiFli SDK RF Test Guide

 2.5 Notes

-• It only “enables” — it does not make the device transmit on its own.
-Actual transmission begins only when the instrument triggers it via LMP_test_control over the air.
+• Only an “enable” action — it does not make the device transmit on its own.
+Actual transmission begins only when the instrument triggers it via over-the-air LMP_test_control.

-• The HCI command channel remains fully functional; afterwards you can still send HCI Reset, Read BD_Addr, and LE DTM commands.
+• The HCI command channel stays fully functional — after the call you can still issue HCI Reset, Read BD_Addr, and LE DTM commands.

-• BLE is completely unaffected; the BLE controller works as usual.
+• BLE is completely unaffected — the BLE controller keeps working as usual.

-• Preconditions before calling: sifli_ble_enable() has completed, BLE_POWER_ON_IND has arrived, and the current operating mode includes BT Classic (dual-mode or BT-only, i.e. the BT protocol stack is loaded).
+• Preconditions before calling: sifli_ble_enable() has completed, BLE_POWER_ON_IND has arrived, and the current working mode includes BT Classic (dual-mode or BT-only, i.e. the BT stack is loaded).

 3. BT Classic Non-Signaling Test